ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

    If your SQL makes any **changes** to an RMONCASE collated column, you must run the SQL:
    REINDEX RMNOCASE;
-   as SQL_STATEMENT_1, and put your updating SQL following statements.
+   as SQL_STATEMENT_1 or at the start of your script file.
-   THEN- run the RM "Rebuild Indexes" tool immediately after opening the modified database in RM.
+   Put your updating SQL in following statements.
+After running the SQL, IMPORTANT- run the RM "Rebuild Indexes" tool immediately after opening the modified database in RM.

-   For fully reliable results, any queries using RMONCASE collated columns should be coded to use the built-in NOCASE collation.
+   For fully reliable results, any queries using RMONCASE collated columns should be coded to use the SQLite built-in NOCASE collation, as above, Start with REINDEX RMNOCASE; do the query and then run the RM "Rebuild Indexes" tool immediately after opening the modified database in RM.

 *  Database modification statements should usually be followed by a